 For remote caches, Infinispan Server can also encrypt network communication with clients.
 In terms of performance the effect of TLS/SSL connections between clients and remote caches is the same.
 Negotiating secure connections takes longer and requires some additional work but, once the connections are established latency from encryption is not a concern for Infinispan performance.

 Apart from using TLSv1.3, the only means of offsetting performance loss from encryption are to configure the JVM on which Infinispan runs.
-For instance using OpenSSL libraries instead of standard Java encryption provides more efficient handling with results up to 20% faster.
+Java 17’s TLS performance is now on-par with that of native implementations.

 Authorization